 Pattaya Floating Market timings: 9 AM to 8 PM every day.
 Entry fees: 200 THB

-A few more things to do in Pattaya with kids:
+A few more things to do in Pattaya with family:

 Cartoon Network Amazone Waterpark

+Which kid doesn’t love cartoon network?
+I know, right?
+So without saying, it goes that this is one of the fun things to do in Pattaya with family.
 We didn’t get to visit this park, but our other group of bloggers did and loved it.
 So thought of mentioning since it would be something the kids would enjoy.
 Nestled in the seaside town of Bangsaray, which is about a 20-minute drive from Pattaya City, Cartoon Network Amazone Waterpark has more than 10 Cartoon-Themed Entertainment zones and over 25 crazy, exhilarating rides for kids and adults that would entertain you for a whole day.
-It would be a Cartoon Network for real for the kids & an adventure packed day for the adults that love playing water games!
+It would be a Cartoon Network for real for the kids & an adventure packed

 Cartoon Network Amazone Waterpark: 10 AM to 7 PM every day.
 Check the prices and more on the theme park on their website.